MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-integration.md

 Enable SSO capability for Dremio.
 By enabling, user access token information, including name and email, will be sent to Dremio for authentication.

-To learn more, see [Azure AD-based Single Sign-On for Dremio Cloud and Power BI](https://powerquery.microsoft.com/blog/azure-ad-based-single-sign-on-for-dremio-cloud-and-power-bi).
+To learn more, see [Microsoft Entra ID-based Single Sign-On for Dremio Cloud and Power BI](https://powerquery.microsoft.com/blog/azure-ad-based-single-sign-on-for-dremio-cloud-and-power-bi).

 ## Snowflake SSO

 For semantic model owners to be able to enable single sign-on for DirectQuery connections to Snowflake in semantic model settings, a Fabric admin must enable the **Snowflake SSO** setting.
-This setting approves sending Azure AD credentials to Snowflake for authentication for the entire organization.
+This setting approves sending Microsoft Entra credentials to Snowflake for authentication for the entire organization.

 To learn more, see [Connect to Snowflake in the Power BI Service](/power-bi/connect-data/service-connect-snowflake).